 InvestorCOM does not collect personal information using cookies and adheres to the Personal Information Protection and Electronic Documents Act (PIPEDA).

 To help us improve our site, we do gather usage information from our web server and a third-party service, Clicky Web Analytics.
 Clicky Web Analytics, “Clicky”, has been chosen for their commitment to security, transparency and to aggregate generic information about user visits.

 Providing Goods and Services to People with Disabilities

-The Accessibility for Ontarians with Disabilities Act, 2005 (AODA) was enacted in 2005 to facilitate the development of specific standards with respect to improving accessibility across the province.
+The Accessibility for Ontarians with Disabilities Act, 2005 (AODA) was enacted in 2005 in order to facilitate the development of specific standards with respect to improving accessibility across the province.
 The Customer Service Standard came into force on January 1, 2008.
-The standard outlines what organizations must do to ensure that customer service is accessible to everyone, including people with disabilities.
+The standard outlines what organizations must do in order to ensure that customer service is accessible to everyone, including people with disabilities.